 The opportunities for connected clothes is vast, from improving fitness and monitoring health to tracking lost children and enabling women to monitor their unborn babies during pregnancy.

-Innovation is at the center of everything that Orange Business Services does.
+Innovation is at the center of everything that Orange Business does.
 Find out more about what we are doing here